blake2323/Walmart_ETL/README.md

 ## Project Description

-For this project, we downloaded hisotrical sales data for 45 Walmart stores located in different regions.
+For this project, we downloaded historical sales data for 45 Walmart stores located in different regions.
 You can access the data in our [Resources folder](Resources).
 The data was housed in .csv files, which were imported to the open-source web application [Jupyter Notebook](https://jupyter.org "Jupyter Homepage").
 Originally intended to predict department-wide sales for each store, we aimed to produce a concatenated database with all of the necessary information to run the proper data analyses.

 ## Extract